 Test equipment is far more sensitive than human ears.
 If you can hear it, you can measure it.

 I have done blind and sighted tests myself.
 I do not trust my own impressions unless I do a side by side, A/B blind test.
 The changes in my own perception from day to day, hour to hour, make subjective testing without careful controls unreliable.

 Others argue that accuracy cannot be measured.
 In truth, it can.
 The closer the output is to the input, the more accurate the reproduction.
 This can be determined objectively with test equipment, and later corroborated with subjective blind listening tests.
 Your ears may prefer the less accurate sound—that’s your choice.
 It’s okay, you’re okay.

 Misconceptions and misinformation keep clouding the facts.
 Some outright lies are passed off as evidence to support misinformation.
 Often it’s not the facts stated, but the facts omitted that skew the argument.
-Add the opinions of others taken at face value, blindly trusted, without question, without investigation, and without asking for substantiated, verified support data, and it’s not hard to see how misunderstandings get accepted, spread, and persist.
+Add the opinions of others taken at face value, blindly trusted, taken without question, without investigation, and without asking for substantiated or verified support data, and it’s not hard to see how misunderstandings get accepted, spread, and persist.